tonorgguillamon/help-me-fly/README.md

 User query

-Talk with the agency: we are two people.
+"Talk with the agency: we are two people.
 One from malaga with 500 euro budget.
 The other from valencia, with 600 euro budget. we want to travel for 5 days between september and december 2025.
 We would like to visit either of the following cities: paris, london, milan, warsaw, barcelona, any city in denmark, any city in norway and rome.
-Price max of the whole trip 700 euro
+Price max of the whole trip 700 euro"

 Response:
 ```json